-- 1. In general, disk subsystem reliability tends to decrease as the ambient temperature of the environment in which it is being used increases.
-The ambient temperature in the immediate area of the disk enclosure unit should be kept near 25 degrees C, or lower, to provide better reliability. - 2.
-The nonoperating environment must not exceed the operating environment limits for longer than 60 days. - 3.
-The storage environment must not exceed the operating environment limits for longer than 1 year.
+- In general, disk subsystem reliability tends to decrease as the ambient temperature of the environment in which it is being used increases.
+The ambient temperature in the immediate area of the disk enclosure unit should be kept near 22 degrees C (72 degrees F), or lower, to provide better reliability. - 2.
+The nonoperating environment must not exceed the operating environment limits for longer than 60 days.

-4. Substantial deviations from the suggested operating range, in either direction, if sustained for extended periods of time, will expose the unit to greater risk of failure from external causes.
+- 3. The storage environment must not exceed the operating environment limits for longer than 1 year. - Substantial deviations from the suggested operating range, in either direction, if sustained for extended periods of time, will expose the unit to greater risk of failure from external causes.